intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 For testbench code or other non-synthesizable code, you can use `put` on any `Logic` to deposit a value on the signal.

 Now let's see an example of how to deposit signals for testing using `put`.
+At this point, you should be familiar with how you can deposit signals.

+Note: This section of code **does not need to run**.

 ```dart
 b = Logic(width:4);